 dcos cluster setup, (or after conversion has occurred), if you attempt to update the cluster configuration using a

-dcos config setcommand, the command prints a warning message saying the command is deprecated and cluster configuration state may now be corrupted.
+dcos config setcommand, the command displays a warning message saying the command is deprecated and the cluster configuration state may now be corrupted.

 The DC/OS CLI supports the following environment variables, which can be set dynamically.